Space Delta 5

 Space Delta 5 (DEL 5) is a United States Space Force unit responsible for preparing, presenting, and fighting assigned and attached forces for the purpose of conducting operational-level command and control (C2) of space forces to achieve theater and global objectives.
 It provides the majority of the forces and the structure for the Combined Space Operations Center.

 Activated on 24 July 2020, the delta is headquartered at Vandenberg Space Force Base, California.
 Its current commander is Colonel Phillip A. Verroco.

 It was based upon the previous 614th Air Operations Center, the previous 14th Air Force operations center.

+In lineage terms, the delta was established as the 614 Space Operations Group on 1 Aug 1998; activated on 28 August 1998; redesignated as 614 Air and Space Operations Center on 24 May 2007; 614 Air Operations Center on 1 Dec 2014; and then Space Delta 5 on 24 July 2020.
+It was transferred from the United States Air Force to the United States Space Force on 21 October 2020.